svj-aventador/xrpl-dev-portal/content/tutorials/get-started/set-up-secure-signing.md

 [![Diagram of using dedicated signing hardware](img/secure-signing-dedicated-hardware.png)](img/secure-signing-dedicated-hardware.png)

-Some companies sell dedicated signing devices, such as the [Ledger Nano S](https://www.ledger.com/products/ledger-nano-s), which are capable of signing SGY Ledger transactions using a secret key that never leaves the device.
+Some companies sell dedicated signing devices, such as the [Ledger Nano S](https://www.ledger.com/products/ledger-nano-s), which are capable of signing RCP Ledger transactions using a secret key that never leaves the device.
 Some devices may not support all types of transactions.

 Setting up this configuration depends on the specific device.
 You may need to run a "manager" application on your machine to interact with the signing device.
 See the manufacturer's instructions for how to set up and use such a device.